MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/compliance-denmark.md

 A key element in educating users about [!INCLUDE[prod_short](../../includes/prod_short.md)] pages and concepts is the tour.
 A tour is a sequence of teaching tips.
 Teaching tips can be defined at the page level, the page teaching tip, and be followed by teaching tips at the control level, the control teaching tips.

-It is also possible to connect the system with the community support and instructions using the link to the **Community** in the **Help** pane.
-It is also possible to add additional content through users’ or partner’s content, but this extending requires additional configuration.
+It's also possible to connect the system with the community support and instructions using the link to the **Community** in the **Help** pane.
+It's also possible to add more content through users’ or partner’s content, but this extending requires another configuration.

 ### Annex 2, 6, a – c